 Harvesters in a plantation typically start work at 6:30am and end their day at about 1:30pm.
 Each harvester has to harvest at least four hectares per working day.
-To put that into perspective, they work an area consisting of about 16 rows containing about 33 oil palms per row.
+To put that into perspective, they work an area consisting of about 16 rows of 33 oil palm trees per row.
 For every two rows, there is an assigned fruit collection platform.
 The harvester will use a wheelbarrow to deliver their harvested FFBs to the platform.

-At the platforms FFBs and loose fruit are loaded either directly into trucks or into stationery bins which are than hauled by a prime mover.
+At the platforms, FFBs and loose fruits are loaded either directly onto trucks or stationary bins which are than hauled by a prime mover.
 Once the vehicles reach an optimal weight of six to seven tonnes of FFBs they are ready to start making their way to the mill.
 The first vehicle is usually ready to leave at about 9:00am.

 While there are paved roads along the journey, truck drivers sometimes have to navigate rocky terrain and undeveloped roads to reach their destinations.
 While time is of the essence, safety is paramount.
 If there is bad weather, the load is lowered to increase stability of the vehicle as the roads can become slippery.
 Transportation of FFBs continues until all harvested bunches for the day are emptied from the platforms, which is normally around 7:00pm.

 Trucks arrive at the mills and unload the FFBs ready for processing into CPO.
-Mills process FFB as it comes in from the plantations with the last deliveries usually around 8:00pm.
+Mills process FFBs as they come from the plantations with the last deliveries usually around 8:00pm.
 They set aside the last batches of FFB for processing the next morning.

 Delivering quality palm oil products to the market starts at the tree and continues throughout the production process.
-The shorter the lag time between harvesting and milling, the less free fatty acids formed in the FFB, which then creates better yield and quality CPO at the mill.
+The shorter the lag time between harvesting and milling, the less free fatty acids formed in the FFBs, which then creates better yield and quality CPO at the mills.

-Now that you know what happens to the oil palm fruit from harvest to mill, find out how oil palm is grown.
+Now that you know what happens to the FFBs from harvest to mill, find out how oil palm is grown.